 It may sound counter-intuitive, but working more hours rarely gets more work done.
 Your employees male of the overtime pay, but you probably aren’t getting much value out of that extra time.
 Asking employees to work overtime hours often has three painful effects:

 Instead of overworking your existing dental team, consider hiring more help in your dental office.
 You could bring on part-time team members or hire temporary staff on an as-needed basis.
 A tool like Dental Career Connect helps you easily find qualified help without all the hassle of using temp agencies or Facebook groups.

 A productive dental office creates open lines of communication between the entire team.
 When everyone communicates effectively, no one makes decisions with bad information or has to wait around for anyone else.

 Electronic records are a big help here.
 If you haven’t moved away from paper, now’s the time.
 Electronic records management allows multiple people to access files.
 Insurance can be processed, patient notes can be added, and x-rays can be reviewed at the same time.

 For direct communications, implement an intercom system, text messaging system, or telephones.
-A few steps doesn’t seem like a big time waster, but they can add up over the year.
+A few steps don’t seem like a big time-waster, but they can add up over the year.
 Make sure these systems are HIPAA compliant before you install them.